Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Introduction

 where $\mathcal{M}$ is a Riemannian manifold and $f_n, n=1,2,\dots, N$ are real-valued functions on $\mathcal{M}$.
-These problems include, for example, low-rank matrix completion problem \cite{Mishra_ICDC_2014_s}, Karcher mean computation problem, and PCA problem.
+These problems include, e.g., the low-rank matrix completion problem~\cite{Mishra_ICDC_2014_s}, the Riemannian centroid computation problem, and the PCA problem.
 In all these problems, optimization on {\it Riemannian manifolds} has shown state-of-the-art performance.
-The Riemannian framework exploits the geometry of the \changehss{search space which are characterized by constraints of the optimization problem.
-A lot of efficient optimization algorithms have been developed} \cite{Absil_OptAlgMatManifold_2008}.
+The Riemannian framework exploits the geometry of the search space, which is characterized by the constraints of the optimization problem.
+Numerous efficient optimization algorithms have been developed~\cite{Absil_OptAlgMatManifold_2008}.
 Specifically, the problem $\min_{w \in \mathcal{M}} f(w)$, where $\mathcal{M}$ is a Riemannian manifold, is solved as an \emph{unconstrained optimization problem} defined over the Riemannian manifold search space.
-Bonnabel \cite{Bonnabel_IEEETAC_2013_s} proposed a {\it Riemannian stochastic gradient descent} algorithm (R-SGD) that extends SGD from Euclidean space to Riemannian manifolds.
+Furthermore, although these algorithms mainly address \textit{batch-based} approaches, Bonnabel~\cite{Bonnabel_IEEETAC_2013_s} proposed a {\it Riemannian stochastic gradient descent} (R-SGD) algorithm that extends SGD from Euclidean space to Riemannian manifolds.
+Recently, more advanced stochastic optimization algorithms have also been generalized to Riemannian manifolds, including R-SQN-VR~\cite{pmlr-v84-kasai18a} and R-SRG~\cite{pmlr-v80-kasai18a}.

-It should be mentioned that recent work \cite{Zhang_NIPS_2016}, which appeared simultaneously with our technical report \cite{Kasai_arXiv_2016}, also proposes R-SVRG on manifolds.
-The main difference \changehs{between} our work \changehs{and} \cite{Zhang_NIPS_2016} is that we provide convergence analyses for the algorithm with retraction and vector transport, \changehs{whereas} \cite{Zhang_NIPS_2016} deals with a special case \changehs{in which} exponential mapping and parallel translation are used as retraction and vector transport, respectively.
-There are further differences; our convergence analysis handles global and local convergence analyses separately, as in typical analyses \changehs{of} batch algorithms on Riemannian manifolds \cite{Absil_OptAlgMatManifold_2008}.
-Another difference is that our assumptions for the local rate of convergence analysis are imposed only in a local neighborhood around a minimum, which is milder and more natural than the assumptions in \cite{Zhang_NIPS_2016}, which assumes Lipschitz smoothness in the entire space.
-Consequently, our analysis should be applicable to \changehs{a} wider \changehs{variety} of manifolds than \changehs{that of} \cite{Zhang_NIPS_2016}.